How to defuse Earth impact threat announcements

-To be more precise, {\em unusually high} means that the impact probability calculated by monitoring systems for a particular new asteroid is higher than the yearly statistical impact probability on the Earth coming from an unspecified asteroid of equal size or larger belonging to the whole NEA population\footnote{Due to the natural fact that our planet moves in an environment swept by the NEA population.}, multiplied by the time interval (in years) which separates the present time from the future impact date of the asteroid under analysis (see \cite{ches}).
-In short, a newly discovered asteroid with non-zero chance of hitting the Earth on a specific date in the future deserves attention if its calculated impact probability is greater than the statistical probability that an unknown asteroid of the same size or larger is likely to hit the Earth over the years until that date.
-Basically, this is the philosophy of the hazard scale most used among astronomers, the Palermo Scale \cite{ches}, where an impact prediction (time, size and probability) is normalized to the {\em background expected impact probability} from now to the time of the prediction.
-Expressed as a logarithm, Palermo Scale $0.0$ means the predicted event is essentially ``as expected'' in that time interval; positive values mean the predicted event is ``extraordinary'' and deserves attention; and negative values indicate the predicted event is only a small addition to the expected impact flux.
+{\em Unusually high} means that the impact probability calculated by monitoring systems for a particular new asteroid is higher than the yearly statistical impact probability on the Earth coming from an unspecified asteroid of equal size or larger belonging to the whole NEA population, multiplied by the time interval (in years) which separates the present time from the future impact date of the asteroid under analysis.
+This is motivated by the fact that our planet moves in an environment swept by the NEA population.

-The {\em background impact probability} is extrapolated from a statistical analysis of NEA close encounters with the Earth and from the lunar cratering record (see \cite{mor}).
-It can be fairly approximated in the following exponential form:
+This metric flows from the philosophy of the Palermo Scale, the hazard scale most used among astronomers.
+Using this measure, an impact prediction (time, size and probability) is normalized to the {\em background expected impact probability} from the present time to the time of the prediction.

+Expressed as a logarithm, Palermo Scale $0.0$ means the predicted event is essentially ``as expected'' in that time interval; positive values mean the predicted event is ``extraordinary'' and deserves attention; and negative values indicate the predicted event is only a small addition to the expected impact flux (see Chesley {\em et al.}, 2002).

+Astronomers first estimate the ``per object'' mean impact frequency.
+This is done by generating a synthetic population of point-like objects which is thought to be representative of the overall orbital distribution of the actual NEA population.
+Next, they numerically integrate over their motion and study the distribution of close encounters with the Earth.
+By extrapolating these statistics down to the Earth radius and dividing by the number of point-like objects, they obtain the ``per object'' impact frequency.
+The {\em background impact probability} is obtained by multiplying the ``per object'' impact frequency with the estimated number of NEAs in different size ranges (see Morrison~{\em et al.}, 2003).
+The background impact probability can be approximated by the following power function:

+where $D$ is the diameter of the asteroid expressed in {\em meters} (see Harris, 2008 and Chesley {\it et al.}, 2002).
+Note that more detailed and up-to-date models for impact production rate exist.